 ON-STREET PARKING: There are limited on-street, meter-controlled parking spots throughout downtown with pedestrian and transit access to Target Center.

 ADA: Guests who require use of an elevator should park in Ramp A or B and enter the arena on skyway level.
-The official ADA drop-off and pick-up is temporarily located at the Blue Door on 6th Street, near 2nd Avenue.
-We apologize for the inconvenience, as the usual drop off area on 1st Avenue is not available due to our renovation
+The ADA drop-off and pick-up is located at the corner of 1st Ave and 6th St, by entering the Life Time Lobby.

 BUS PARKING: If your group is being transported to Target Center on a bus or motor coach, please reserve a parking place through www.mplsparking.com or by calling 612-339-7557 between the hours of 8:00 AM and 4:00 PM Monday – Friday.
 The fee for bus parking in $25.00.
 That fee will increase to $50.00 if your reservation is made the same day or within 24 hours of the event.